Topology of the World Wide Web

-World Wide Web topology is the network topology of the World Wide Web, as seen as a network of web pages connected by hyperlinks.
+World Wide Web topology is distinct from Internet topology.
+While the former focuses on how web pages are interconnected through hyperlinks, the latter refers to the layout of network infrastructure like routers, ISPs, and backbone connections.

-The Jellyfish and Bow Tie models are two attempts at modeling the topology of hyperlinks between web pages.
+The Jellyfish model of the World Wide Web topology represents the web as a core of highly connected nodes (web pages) surrounded by layers of less connected nodes.
+The Bow Tie model, on the other hand, divides the web into distinct zones: a strongly connected core, an 'IN' group leading into the core, an 'OUT' group leading out, and disconnected components.
+This model emphasizes the flow of hyperlinks between different parts of the web..

 Models of web page topology

 Jellyfish Model

 The simplistic Jellyfish model of the World Wide Web centers around a large strongly connected core of high-degree web pages that form a clique; pages such that there is a path from any page within the core to any other page.
 In other words, starting from any node within the core, it is possible to visit any other node in the core just by clicking hyperlinks.
 From there, a distinction is made between pages of single degree and those of higher order degree.
 Pages with many links form rings around the center, with all such pages that are a single link away from the core making up the first ring, all such pages that are two links away from the core making up the second ring, and so on.
 Then from each ring, pages of single degree are depicted as hanging downward, with a page linked by the core hanging from the center, for example.
 In this manner, the rings form a sort of dome away from the center that is reminiscent of a jellyfish, with the hanging nodes making up the creature's tentacles.